Ride-The-Lightning/RTL/.github/docs/Application_configurations.md

 RTL allows the user to configure and control specific application parameters for app customization and integration.<br />
-The parameters can be configured via RTL-Config.json file or through environment variables defined at the OS level.
-Required <br />
+The parameters can be configured via RTL-Config.json file or through environment variables defined at the OS level.<br />
-parameters have `default` values for initial setup and can be updated after RTL server initial start.<br />
+Required parameters have `default` values for initial setup and can be updated after RTL server initial start.<br />
+SSL config parameter can be set as `undefined`, `true` (which uses self-signed certs), `false` (http only), or an `<object>` as outlined below. `key`, `cert` and `ca` parameters are reserved for static file paths to valid SSL key files.
+If `key`, `cert`, or `ca` are used, no self-signed certificate options will be used. `rejectUnauthorized` and `requestCert` can be used in all cases to enforce x509 certificate validation. <br />
 <br />
 ### RTL-Config.json<br />
 ```